c-kobo/ui5con2023/exercises/ex11/README.md

 ![](./images/hana_prerequisite.png)

+For more information around the different runtime option for example using SAP BTP, Cloud Foundry runtime or SAP BTP, Kyma runtime, refer to this [link](https://help.sap.com/docs/btp/btp-developers-guide/deploy-cap).

 ## Exercise 11.1 - Login to Cloud Foundry

 (1) From the left navigation bar, select `View`, `Command Palette`, `CF: Login to Cloud Foundry` and select authentication method that best suits you;